 Dangerous To Spouses/Partners Of Snorers

 If it sounds like you are suffering from a snorer’s rumblings, suggest a visit to a qualified dentist, like Dr. Frank Stone.
-There’s a good chance that you might be saving your relationship soon… and even your lives.
+You can expect that you might be saving your relationship soon… and even your lives.

 Oral Appliance Alleviates Snoring/Sleep Apnea